learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/DynamoDB_for_Dummies.md

    making your initial data model.
 If your application is changing frequently DynamoDB might cause you more headaches than it's worth!
-1. Incompatibility with certain access patterns: if your application has certain collections of complex access patterns, DynamoDB will either take up a lot of extra storage space or be very slow.
+1. Incompatibility with certain access patterns: if your application has certain collections of access patterns, DynamoDB will either take up a lot of extra storage space or be very slow.
+An example of such an application would be storing analytics data.
+Generally our access patterns will be a lot of complex queries involving the attributes of our items.
+This kind of demand is better suited for something relational that better supports lots of ad-hoc queries.

 ## How do I use it effectively?